quicwg/base-drafts/draft-ietf-quic-http.md

 removed.
 Because stream termination is handled by QUIC, an END_STREAM flag is not required.

 Frame payloads are largely drawn from {{!RFC7540}}.
-However, QUIC includes some features (e.g. flow control) which are also present in HTTP/2.
+However, QUIC includes many features (e.g. flow control) which are also present in HTTP/2.
 In these cases, the HTTP mapping does not re-implement them.
-As a result, some frame types are not required in HTTP/QUIC.
+As a result, several HTTP/2 frame types are not required in HTTP/QUIC.
 Where an HTTP/2-defined frame is no longer used, the frame ID has been reserved in order to maximize portability between HTTP/2 and HTTP/QUIC implementations.
-However, equivalent frames between the two mappings are not identical.
+However, even equivalent frames between the two mappings are not identical.

-Frame type extensions which apply to HTTP/2 are typically portable to QUIC with a few minimal changes:

-- HTTP/QUIC uses Stream 3 as the connection control stream, rather than Stream 0 in HTTP/2.
-- If there are assumptions that frames from different streams will still be received in the order sent, HTTP/QUIC will break them.
-(This is most easily solved by sending all frames on the connection control stream and including the affected stream number, but could also be solved in a frame-local method.)
+Many of the differences arise from the fact that HTTP/2 provides an absolute ordering between frames across all streams, while QUIC provides this guarantee on each stream only.
+For example, PRIORITY frames have moved to Stream 3 and include the affected stream number because different prioritization operations are not commutative.
+As a result, if an extension make assumptions that frames from different streams will still be received in the order sent, HTTP/QUIC will break them.

+Other than this issue, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with Stream 3 in HTTP/QUIC.

 The IANA registry of frame types has been updated in {{iana-frames}} to include references to the definition for each frame type in HTTP/2 and in HTTP/QUIC.